runekaagaard/snowscript/README.rst

 ---

 Two kind of for loops are supported.
 Iterating over a collection, and iterating over a numeric range.
 Both key and value are local to the loop.
-A "&" can be used to designate the value as by-reference.
+An "&" can be used to designate the value as by-reference.

 snowscript::